DilipWoad/ShareTube-FullStack/frontend/README.md

 - Implemented Playlist page which fetch the playlist and shows all the video present(edit,delete and adding options remaing)
 - Implement adding video to playlist option to each video card,user can add video to its created playlist
 - Implement delete and edit playlist option
+- Implemented Editing playlist details and Also creating new Playlist
 # Routes

 Body